 Procurement Description Documents File Contents 1.
-Metro Bus Ticket An annual request for applications to provide Bus Ticket RFP Process A draft document that describes the object of the procurement and the process used. subsidized bus tickets to eligible agencies to help King County 2012 Human Services Bus Ticket Application Final The actual application that must be filled out and returned. meet the transportation needs of homeless and/or low income persons.
-King County Human Services Bus Ticket Program Policies and Guidelines 2012 Final Instructions to the applicant that describes the process for application, eligibility requirements, and funding priorities.
-2. Community Development Block An annual request for applications for Community CDBG RFP process A draft document that describes the object of the procurement and the process used.
-Grant Development Block Grant (CDBG) projects.
-It is 2012_PART I II GENERAL and AGENCY INFORMATION_CDBG CAP_APP_FINAL First two sections of the application, to be filled out by all applicants. triggered by an annual entitlement formula PART III Community Facilities 2012_FINAL Portion of the application to be filled out for Community Facilities projects allocation from the US PART IV Public Improvements 2012_FINAL Portion of the application to be filled out for Public Improvement projects Department of Housing and Urban Development.
-A notice of funding availability is posted and applications for grants for projects are requested.
-Grants are accepted in 5 categories: Community Facilities, Public Improvements, Parks, Economic Development, and Home Repair.
-PART V Parks 2012_FINAL Portion of the application to be filled out for Parks projects Part VI - Economic Development 2012_FINAL Portion of the application to be filled out for Economic Development projects PART VII Minor Home Repair 2012_FINAL Portion of the application to be filled out for Minor Home Repair projects Standardized Application Guidelines 2012_FINAL Instructions to the Applicant on funding availability, technical assistance, application process, Review Evaluation Tools Six documents used for evaluating the applications, A checklist for mandatory requirements and sections 1 & 2, then one each for the 5 categories of projects 3.
-Combined Funders Capital Application An Annual RFP that provides capital funds for permanent, Combined Funders Capital RFP Process A draft document that describes the object of the procurement and the process used. for Mulitfamily affordable housing 2011 HFP NOFA Notice of Funding Availability Housing combining multiple fund sources.
-WHAT'S NEW TEXT Appears to be an advertisement of the funding availability sources.
+Metro Bus Ticket An annual request for Bus Ticket RFP Process A draft document that describes the object of the applications to provide procurement and the process used. subsidized bus tickets to King County 2012 Human Services Bus Ticket The actual application that must be filled out and eligible agencies to help Application Final returned. meet the transportation King County Human Services Bus Ticket Program Instructions to the applicant that describes the needs of homeless and/or Policies and Guidelines 2012 Final process for application, eligibility requirements, low income persons. and funding priorities.
+2. Community An annual request for CDBG RFP process A draft document that describes the object of the Development Block applications for Community procurement and the process used.
+Grant Development Block Grant 2012 PART I II GENERAL and AGENCY First two sections of the application, to be filled (CDBG) projects.
+It is INFORMATION_CDBG CAP_APP_FINAL out by all applicants. triggered by an annual PART III Community Facilities 2012_FINAL Portion of the application to be filled out for entitlement formula Community Facilities projects allocation from the US PART IV Public Improvements 2012_FINAL Portion of the application to be filled out for Public Improvement projects Department of Housing and PART V Parks 2012_FINAL Portion of the application to be filled out for Parks Urban Development. projects A notice of funding Part VI - Economic Development 2012_FINAL Portion of the application to be filled out for availability is posted and Economic Development projects applications for grants for PART VII Minor Home Repair 2012_FINAL Portion of the application to be filled out for projects are requested.
+Minor Home Repair projects Grants are accepted in 5 Standardized Application Guidelines 2012_FINAL Instructions to the Applicant on funding categories: Community availability, technical assistance, application Facilities, Public Improvements, Review Evaluation Tools process, Parks, Economic Development, Review Evaluation Tools Six documents used for evaluating the applications, A checklist for mandatory and Home Repair. requirements and sections 1 & 2, then one each for the 5 categories of projects 3.
+Combined Funders An Annual RFP that provides Combined Funders Capital RFP Process A draft document that describes the object of the Capital Application capital funds for permanent, combined randers capital NET Frocess procurement and the process used. for Mulitfamily affordable housing 2011 HFP NOFA Notice of Funding Availability Housing combining multiple fund WHAT'S NEW TEXT Appears to be an advertisement of the funding availability sources.
 2011 Multi-family Request for Proposal This is the request for proposals 2011 Combined Funders Application This is the application form, including instructions 2011 Combined Funders Excel Forms Additional forms required to be submitted with the application 2011 KC Supplemental Questions Additional questions required by King County